All of the above. Some of them are already available on your blog posts when you create your WordPress blog.

 7. Take Up A Challenge

 Blog challenges can be found all over the blogging world.
-They usually come in the form of a writing or photography challenge (others are also available).
+They are usually a writing or photography challenge (others are also available).

 Hosted by other bloggers, not only can they get your creative cogs producing great blog posts, but they also help in that they put you in front of a whole new audience for free!